T-Reiser/dataviz-project-template-proposal/README.md

 ## Prototypes

 ## UPDATES
+I have continued updating the top movies data visualization with a better color scheme and additional functionality.

 I have added converted the scatter plots to be transparent to prevent data occlusion.
 This verion also improves the X and Y axis labels.
 This iteration can currently be found at https://vizhub.com/T-Reiser/cf07600ad704409a96d2c251afd7b71b.